-The name “field mouse” often refers to a variety of different species, including deer mice and brown mice.
-As a general rule, field mice are smaller than house mice, and they’re brown or tan instead of grey.
-These mice spend most of their lives outside–until winter, that is.
-Like house mice, field mice can’t hibernate.
-Instead, they have to get creative to survive winter.
+The term “field mouse” encompasses a variety of different species including deer mice and brown mice.
+Field mice are small and brown or tan in color.
+Similar to other species of mice, field mice can’t hibernate.
+That’s why they have to get creative to survive the winter.
 Here are a couple ways that field mice stay safe as the temperatures plummet:

-Burrowing field mice can be a problem for you when they inadvertently dig into your home.
-This happens more than you might expect.
-Mice already tend to dig near or under existing structures like your deck or porch.
-While they’re burrowing, they may find a crack in the foundation, baseboard, or a frame.
+Burrowing field mice can be a problem when they inadvertently dig into your home.
+Mice tend to dig near or under existing structures like your deck or porch.
+While they’re burrowing, they may find a crack in the foundation, baseboard, or frame.
 If they do, they’ll follow the heat source straight into your home.
 Some field mice may also chew through insulation in order to get inside.

-Field mice often try to build their nests in warm areas.
-They’ll fill out a nest in a burrow, in an existing structure… or in your home.
+In the winter, field mice tend to build their nests in warm areas.
+They’ll fill out a nest in a burrow, or in an existing structure… like your home.
 In fact, the search for nesting materials may bring field mice closer to your home.
 They’ll pull loose insulation or fabric materials away from vulnerable areas of your home.
 If, while they’re scavenging materials, they happen to find a way in, they’ll take it!

-Brown mice, in particular, are highly adept climbers.
-They often actually live in tree hollows during most of the year, like squirrels!
-Brown mice use their climbing ability to enter warm areas most animals may not be able to access.
-They’ll climb up trees to find hollows or even enter roofs, attics, or vent systems.
-During winter, brown mice may climb structures to avoid snow or locate heat sources.
-Sometimes, brown mice even leap between high structures to access warm areas.
+Brown mice, in particular, are great climbers.
+They use their climbing ability to enter warm areas most animals may not be able to access.
+They climb up trees to find hollows or even enter roofs, attics, or vent systems.

-Brown mice and other field mice may find ways to climb on your home to access heat this winter.
-They could clamber up drain pipes, downspouts, vines, or even along ragged siding.
-Upon accessing your roof, mice often chew or squeeze their way past shingles and into your home’s insulation.
+Once mice access your roof, they often chew or squeeze their way past shingles and into your home’s insulation.
 Eventually, they could end up nesting in your attic.
-Many mice may also chew through vent screens so they can enter warm exhaust vents.

-Though they may enter in different places, field mice get into homes the same way house mice do.
-Either they find tiny gaps and holes to squeeze through, or they chew their way through vulnerable material.
 Field mice infestations usually start in your basement, crawl space, or attic.
-To stop them mice from getting in, patch up gaps in your walls, especially around utility lines and sills.
-Pay special attention to your dry food, and make sure it’s secured in airtight hard plastic containers.
+To stop mice from getting in, patch up gaps in your walls, especially around utility lines and sills.
+Pay special attention to your dry food and make sure it’s secured in airtight hard plastic containers.

-If you need up with any kind of mouse infestation in your home or business, it’s time to get in touch with Plunkett’s.
-Whether you have house mice, field mice, or something else entirely, we’ll drive them out for good.BACK TO BLOG
+If you’re in need of help with any kind of mouse or rodent infestation in your home or business, it’s time to get in touch with Plunkett’s.
+Whether you have house mice, field mice, or something else entirely scurrying around your home, we’ll drive them out for good!